ProjectEvergreen/greenwood/www/pages/cloudflare-workers-deployment.md

 ## Cloudflare Workers Deployment

-[Cloudflare Workers](https://workers.cloudflare.com/) is an excellent option as a CDN for deploying your Greenwood site, though if your are new to using this service consider deploying with [Netlify](https://www.netlify.com) as it is a simpler process.
+[Cloudflare Workers](https://workers.cloudflare.com/) is an excellent option as a CDN for deploying your Greenwood site, though if you are new to using this service consider deploying with [Netlify](https://www.netlify.com) as it is a simpler process.

 This will require a paid account with Cloudflare (currently $5 per month) with a linked domain for custom domain and subdomains.